(A) In addition to the definitions appearing in rule 5122-14-01 of the Administrative Code, the following definitions apply to this rule:

 The right to have a physician, family member or representative of the person's choice notified promptly upon admission to a hospital.

-(1) Be appropriately trained and knowledgeable in the fundamental human, civil, constitutional and statutory rights of psychiatric patients including the role of the Ohio legal rights service;
+(1) Be appropriately trained and knowledgeable in the fundamental human, civil, constitutional and statutory rights of psychiatric patients including the role of the Ohio protection and advocacy system (disability rights Ohio) ;

 (3) Be accessible in person during normal business hours, and during evenings, weekends, and holidays as needed for advocacy issues.
-The name, title, location, hours of availability, and telephone number shall be available to the patient, the patient's legal guardian if any, and the patient's family and significant others, at all times;
+The name, title, location, hours of availability, and telephone number of the client rights specialist along with a copy of the client rights and grievance procedure as set forth in this rule shall be posted in an area available to the patient, and made available to the patient's legal guardian if any, and the patient's family and significant others, upon request at all times;

 (4) Assist and support patients, their family members, and significant others in exercising their legal rights and representing themselves in resolving complaints.
 This shall include providing copies of the inpatient psychiatric service provider's policies and procedures relevant to patient rights and grievances upon request, and assistance with the grievance procedure.
-This shall also include assistance in obtaining services of the Ohio legal rights service in accordance with sections 5123.60 to 5123.604 of the Revised Code, and assistance in obtaining access to or services of outside agencies or resources upon request;
+This shall also include assistance in obtaining services of the Ohio protection and advocacy system (disability rights Ohio) in accordance with sections 5123.60 to 5123.601 of the Revised Code, and assistance in obtaining access to or services of outside agencies or resources upon request;

 (5) Not be a member of the patient's treatment team and not have clinical management or care responsibility for the patient for whom he or she is acting as the patient rights advocate; and